Koenji: Festivals, Vintage Clothing, Rock

 Going past the subculture and into the history of Koenji, sightseeing spots include a variety of temples and shrines.
 Of course, Koenji Temple is the origin of the area's name, but many old temples remain in the area, and many are clustered in the Temples Area.
 Hikawa Shrine also contains the "Kisho Jinja", the only shrine in Japan that worships a weather deity.
 In addition to temples and shrines, Koenji Chuo Park is often said to be the inspiration for a scene in one of Haruki Murakami's novels.

 Koenji's music scene has become the stuff of legend, and has found its way into several books, magazines, and fan zines about underground music around the world.
-In the 60's it was a center of counterculture and in the 70's where Japanese punk emerged, and from the 80's onward best known for its experimental sounds including noise and avant-garde styles, as well as punk, metal, etc. Not much has changed, and many "Live Houses" (the Japanese term for music venues) still dot the area.
+In the 60’s and 70’s it was a center of counterculture and in the 80's where Japanese punk emerged, and from the 90's onward best known for its experimental sounds including noise and avant-garde styles, as well as punk, metal, etc. Not much has changed, and many "Live Houses" (the Japanese term for music venues) still dot the area.
 Many musicians also reside in Koenji, and you'll see them walking around or performing in the streets at all hours.
-There are also a lot of good record stores remaining.
+There are also a lot of good record stores remaining, though they have started to decrease in recent years.

 Koenji has some great hotels near the station for more comfort and more price, but also offers an outstanding selection of low-budget dorm style and private room guest houses, so Koenji alone can suit all preferences and budgets.
 There is even an art hotel, BnA, where you can stay in one of two rooms that support the concept of staying inside a work of art!